 Medium length and wide-set legs

-As an emotional support animal, these cats are great since they do not demand much attention and provide the needed companionship and comfort.
+As an emotional support cat, these fur balls are great since they do not demand much attention and provide the needed companionship and comfort.
 These cats are overall healthy and you just need to keep up with the vaccinations and regular medical checkups.
 However, there are some genetic diseases that are common in these cats and you must take care of them.

 They make great support animals as they stay by your side all the time and you will not have to get them ample exercise of care.
 To get one as an ESA, you can get in touch with RealESALetter.com and fill the online questionnaire to see if you qualify.